DanTheMan827-BeatSaber/mmkay/README.md

-# mmkay.cmake README
+# Mmkay
 This module handles asset embedding with humor and style.
-It provides CMake a CMake include that processes asset files and generates a header to access the embedded binary data.
+It provides a CMake include that processes asset files and generates a header to access the embedded binary data.

 ## Usage
 - Make sure the dependency is added with `qpm dependency add mmkay`.